Antisemitism Training for

 Antisemitism Training for Staff

-• Confidence to identify antisemitism and articulate why something is problematic
+• Confidence to identify antisemitism and explain why something may be problematic

 Workshop: Judaism & the Jewish People

-A 90-minute or 2-hour session (in-person or online) providing a comprehensive introduction to Judaism and the Jewish People.
+A 90-minute or two-hour workshop offering a clear, accessible introduction to Judaism and Jewish identity.

-• A clear presentation on Jewish history from biblical times to the present day
+• An overview of Jewish history from biblical times to the present

 Jewish Cultural Competence Training